lujo777/vkbottle/README.md

 # vkbottle
- New bot-creating repo with options control like in the flask
+New VK bot-engine repo with decorators!